anshusinha26/Data-Science-Machine-Learning-Deep-Learning-and-AI/README.md

    - Visualizing the results on the training and test sets.

 Note: The code assumes that the dataset file "Social_Network_Ads.csv" is present in the same directory as the notebook file.

+# 🟨 Clustering

+## 🔹 K-Means Clustering

+This repository contains a Jupyter Notebook (`K_means_clustering.ipynb`) that demonstrates the application of K-means clustering algorithm on a dataset of mall customers.

+### Contents

+- `K_means_clustering.ipynb`: Jupyter Notebook containing the code and analysis.
+- `Mall_Customers.csv`: Dataset file (CSV format) containing customer information.

+### Dataset

+The dataset used in this project is called "Mall_Customers.csv."
+It provides information about customers of a mall, including their annual income and spending score.
+The goal is to segment the customers into different clusters based on these attributes.

+### Prerequisites

+To run the code in the Jupyter Notebook, the following libraries are required:

+- NumPy
+- Pandas
+- Matplotlib
+- Scikit-learn

+You can install these libraries using pip or any other package manager.

+### How to Use

+1. Clone the repository or download the files.
+2. Make sure you have the required libraries installed.
+3. Open the `K_means_clustering.ipynb` notebook in Jupyter Notebook or any compatible environment.
+4. Run the notebook cells to execute the code step-by-step.
+5. The notebook demonstrates the following:
+   - Importing the dataset
+   - Using the elbow method to determine the optimal number of clusters
+   - Training the K-means model on the dataset
+   - Visualizing the clusters

+### Results

+The main result of this project is the visualization of customer clusters using the K-means algorithm.
+The scatter plot shows the different clusters identified and the centroids of each cluster.

+The analysis can provide insights into customer segmentation, helping businesses understand and target different customer groups based on their income and spending behavior.